 Just one more week, just one more week….

 I have no investment in this show anymore.
 The characters act so randomly it all means nothing.
+Some game site, with Hentai games, porn games just look here download and play.
 Why was Jon commanding people to fall back when they clearly already won and killed everybody?
 Why did Dany decide NOW to use her dragon effectively?
 Why was killing Gregor so important that Sandor had to sacrifice himself?
 I do not understand.

 Highlight: SO friends, pals, readers… I literally cannot think of a highlight.
 I found this episode boring and abysmal.
 Nothing made sense.
 My notes for it are a lot of “WTF” and “how is this happening” comments.
 Therefore, I will go ahead and make my highlight the one moment I actually, genuinely enjoyed: the reappearance of Floormap.

 Since its first entrance onto the GoTs stage in season 7 (I think?), Floormap has intrigued and bemused me.
 It’s so impractical – how can you plan anything on it?
 Where did they get all that pigment?
 Is it used, perhaps, for a Westerosi form of Twister?
 These questions will haunt me eternally.
 But this I know: from its use as a place for Cheryl to monologue about misogyny, to its backdrop when Larry was planning troop movements that would never happen, to its final performance here tonight, Floormap has never failed to deliver.
 I feel, in many ways, that Floormap is a microcosm of the problems with this show – and is perhaps a microcosm of the problems in us all.